 Any withdrawal you make from the Summer KiwiSaver scheme will be tax free.
 You do not have to withdraw, and it’s fine if you’d like to remain a member of the Summer KiwiSaver scheme so that your money can work alongside any other investment arrangements you have.

-You can continue to make contributions to KiwiSaver after 65, although your employer is not obliged to continue with their contributions, and you are no longer eligible to receive the Government contribution.
+You can continue to make contributions to KiwiSaver after you are eligible to withdraw, although your employer is not obliged to continue with their contributions, and you are no longer eligible to receive the Government contribution.

 If you no longer wish to have deductions from your salary and wages, make sure you talk to your employer.

 If you meet the criteria, simply complete a withdrawal form and we will arrange to make a payment to your nominated account once approved.
 When processing the withdrawal, PIE tax is deducted according to your prescribed investor rate (PIR).
 You can find more out about tax here and you can check the current PIR that we hold on your account by logging into your account and going to My Profile.

 Planning what to do with your KiwiSaver proceeds is an important decision, and the right advice can make a difference to your ongoing income during your retirement years.
-We can help you connect with a Forsyth Barr Authorised Financial Adviser who is experienced in advising on portfolios that aim to achieve specific investment objectives.
+We can help you connect with a financial adviser who is experienced in advising on portfolios that aim to achieve specific investment objectives.

 Sometimes people leave this beautiful country.
 If you are emigrating permanently to anywhere other than Australia, once the withdrawal is approved, you can transfer your KiwiSaver account balance as a cash payment once you have been away for more than 12 months.
-This excludes any Government contributions and amounts transferred from an Australian complying superannuation scheme.
+This includes your contributions, employer contributions and the Government kick-start* (if received), however it excludes any Government contributions and amounts transferred from an Australian complying superannuation scheme.

 Trans-Tasman portability is an important feature of KiwiSaver.
 You can’t receive a cash payment, if you permanently emigrate, but we can transfer your Summer KiwiSaver Scheme balance to an approved Australian complying superannuation fund for you.
 Find out more about Australian transfers.